 Mike McClure, General Curator & Elephant Collections Manager - Maryland Zoo in Baltimore

 Nick Newby, Elephant Program Manager - White Oak Conservation Center

 This course is designed for elephant managers, curators who oversee elephant programs and elephant handlers.
 At least one elephant manager at each institution keeping elephants is required to attend this course.

 None.
 Priority will be given to individuals associated with AZA accredited institutions.
-If you are not employed by a zoo or aquarium, please submit a letter describing your interest in taking the course; instructors will then determine whether the class would suit your needs.
+If you are not employed by a zoo or aquarium, please submit a letter describing your interest in taking the course to email@example.com for consideration.

 Pittsburgh International Airport (PIT) is the closest airport.
 Airport Limousine Plus and First Class Limo provide a shuttle service between PIT and the hotel.

 Course participants stay at Oglebay Resort & Conference Center in Wheeling, West Virginia and classes meet on-site.
 All lodging reservations are priced per person at a package rate.
 Your accommodations will include breakfast, lunches, dinners, and snacks throughout the entirety of your stay.